Laurene Simms

 Dr. Laurene Simms is a Deaf American educator and advocate.
-She is the Chief Bilingual Officer at Gallaudet University.
+She served as an interim Chief Bilingual Officer at Gallaudet University for 3 years before being promoted to a permanent position.
+In the summer of 2025, she was demoted to a faculty position.
 In 2000, she became the first Black alumna from the Indiana School for the Deaf to earn a doctorate.

 Early life and education

 Laurene Simms was born in Texas, then moved to Indiana.
 She was born on May 16th, 1942.
 Laurene Simms was one of seven children born to Rosa Lee and Frank Simms.
 Her mother managed the home, while her father was a maintenance worker.
 She became profoundly deaf after complications from polio as a child.

 After initially attending a mainstream oral school, Simms transferred to the Indiana School for the Deaf (ISD).
 She has discussed how a lack of resources and knowledge about how best to educate Deaf children contributed to her initial enrollment at an oral school.
 After struggling to keep up in an oral school, she graduated from ISD in 1972 as Valedictorian.
 She is the first Black alumna from ISD to earn a doctorate.

 Simms attended the University of Nebraska–Lincoln for her Bachelor of Science in Elementary Education, graduating in 1986.
 The next year, she earned her Master of Education in Deaf Education from Western Maryland College (now McDaniel College).
 In 2000, she earned her Doctor of Philosophy in Language, Reading and Culture with a minor in Teaching and Teacher Education from the University of Arizona.